Little brother steals big brother’s blessing

 It’s Rebekah’s idea for Jacob to steal what Isaac thinks will be his deathbed blessing for his oldest son, Esau.
 Why do you think Rebekah would tell her son to do such a terrible thing to his father and his brother?

-Miller, on page 117 of A Visual Walk Through Genesis, highlights several of the blessings that Isaac gives, unknowingly, to Jacob.
+Isaac unknowingly gives several blessings to Jacob.
 Which one do you think Jacob would have appreciated most?

 - Lots of rain and good soil.